andreashlarsen/Shape2SAS/README.md

 [Back to Table of contents](#table-of-contents)

 ## GUI
-A GUI of Shape2SAS can be found at [https://somo.chem.utk.edu/shape2sas/](https://somo.chem.utk.edu/shape2sas/) (newest features may not be available in the GUI).
+you can run Shape2SAS as a webapp or through SasView, see [sastools.org/shape2sas](https://sastools.org/Shape2SAS/Shape2SAS.html) (newest features may not be available in the GUI).

 [Back to Table of contents](#table-of-contents)